 Payment by e-transfer: email@example.com

-Mask and vaccine passport required – please consult Studio 303’s COVID-19 Protocol for further information.
+Mask recommended – please consult Studio 303’s COVID-19 Protocol for further information.

-LOCATION // This class will start in the Parc Mount Royal (September 29th to November 24th), between the monument and Olmsted trail.
-There will be no class in heavy rain.
-Please sign up and contact Hanna for information about the exact meeting point.
-Class will be in studio from December 1st to 15th.
+LOCATION // This course will start in Mount Royal Park between the monument and the Olmsted trail.
+In case of bad weather conditions (heavy rain or storm), the course will be postponed or refunded.
+Please contact Hanna for the exact meeting point.

-The class has three parts, a warm-up (15-30min), improvisation (30-45 min) and then composition (30-45min).
-We will warm-up with music and then use music for around 50% of the class.
-Some exercises include partnering or working in small groups.
-If we are working together in closer proximity we’ll wear masks, there is always an alternative without touch.
-Most of the work together is bouncing of a movement or an idea.
+ACCESSIBILITY // The class is divided into three parts, a warm-up (15-30min), improvisation (30-45 min) and finally a composition (30-45min).
+We warm-up to music and use music for about 50% of the class.
+Some exercises include partnering or small group work.
+There is always an alternative without physical contact.
 We verbalise what we see.
 All instructions are given verbally, sometimes with an example.
-Sometimes the following exercise will be given while dancing, so we don’t cool down.
-The class comes with precise exercises that allow a lot of individual freedom in how to carry them out.
+Sometimes the next exercise is given while dancing, which avoids getting cold.
+The class is accompanied by specific exercises that allow for a great deal of individual freedom in the way they are performed.

 Hanna studied dance at the Rotterdamse Dansacademie (RDA) and received a diploma in media studies at the Berlin University of the Arts (UdK) in 2012.